Position and Expertise

 Dr. Edwin X Berry is a physicist, a Certified Consulting Meteorologist (CCM) by the American Meteorological Society (AMS), and CEO of Climate Physics, LLC.
 His expertise is in atmospheric physics, climate physics, numerical models, and the philosophy of science.

 Berry received his BS in Engineering from the California Institute of Technology (Caltech) in 1957, where he studied under Linus Pauling and other excellent professors.

 While at Caltech, Berry served in the Air Force ROTC as a pilot trainee.
 Near graduation the officers informed the pilot-trainees that Congress had reduced their budget for pilots.
 So, the AFROTC gave Berry an honorable discharge.

-After graduating from Caltech, he worked as a physics instructor at Sacramento State University while he studied math.
+After graduating from Caltech, he worked as a physics instructor at Sacramento State University while he studied math and statistics.

 In 1959, Dartmouth College awarded Berry a teaching fellowship in physics.
-In addition to physics, Berry studied math and philosophy under John Kemeny, who studied under Albert Einstein.
+In addition to physics, Berry studied probability and Markov chains, and the philosophy of science under John Kemeny, who studied under Albert Einstein.
 Berry’s master’s thesis, under Professor Millet Morgan, was about the polarization of high-frequency radio waves beamed into the earth’s ionosphere.

 Berry received his MA in Physics from Dartmouth College in 1960.

 In 1961, Berry became the first research assistant of the new Desert Research Institute at the University of Nevada, Reno.
 Berry’s PhD physics mentor was Friedwart Winterberg, the top student of Nobel Laureate Werner Heisenberg.
 William T. Scott also mentored Berry.

 Berry received his PhD in Physics, with minors in atmospheric physics and math, from the University of Nevada in 1965.